Ritulkr/CryptoSpotter/README.md

 - Detailed information about each cryptocurrency, including market cap, volume, and more
 - Responsive design for a seamless experience on both desktop and mobile devices
 - Search functionality to easily find specific cryptocurrencies
-- Favorites list to track your preferred coins

 ## Demo